Select the Citrix Gateway plug-in for users

 - Click the Profile tab and then click Change Profile.

-- On the Options tab, click Use the Citrix Secure Access agent for logon.
+- On the Options tab, click Use the Citrix Gateway plug-in for logon.
 Note: If users open the Configure Citrix Gateway dialog box from within Receiver, the Options tab is not available.

-If you are configuring the Citrix Secure Access agent for Windows, you also need to configure the interception mode and set it to transparent.
+If you are configuring the Citrix Gateway plug-in for Windows, you also need to configure the interception mode and set it to transparent.

 - In the configuration utility, click the Configuration tab, expand Citrix Gateway > Resources, and then click Intranet Applications.

 - In Name, type a name for the policy.

 - In Destination Type, select IP Address and Netmask.

 - In IP address type the IP address.